 According to this article in The Telegraph, reporting on the “decade of the smartphone”, the average person in the UK spends over one day a week on their phone.
 This means that in a week we’re spending at least, if not more, 24 hours on our phone.
 Another report in the same article suggests that 40% of adults look at their phone within 5 minutes of waking up – guilty as charged!

 Another thing I realised, or rather, confirmed is that I can be impatient.
 Any spare time I had, I was reaching for my phone.
-At the bus stop, traveling, waiting for the kettle to boil, my default would be my phone.
+At the bus stop, on the train, waiting for the kettle to boil, my default would be my phone.
 In stolen moments during the day I use it for checking emails, reading a book, or interacting on social media.
-Being unable to do so annoyed me and made me feel like it was ‘wasted’ even though I was doing something!
+Being unable to do so annoyed me and made me feel like it was ‘wasted’ time even though I was doing something!

 This made me realise my inability to be in the moment.
 I always need to be doing something; I can’t simply wait for a bus.
 It must be waiting for a bus and on Twitter, and educating myself on a podcast and catching up with a friend.
 Put simply, I need to slow down.
 Whilst multitasking and using every moment in my day can help me get through that to-do list, I also question it’s impact on my mental health.
 No wonder there are some days I feel completely run into the ground.